 Before you can develop a business website that generates conversions, you need to know the goals of your website.

-What does a conversion mean to you?
-What do you want visitors to do when they land on your website?
+- What do you want visitors to do when they land on your website?

-It is advisable to focus on one main goal per page instead of overwhelming visitors with too many options.
-This can lead to decision paralysis—a phenomenon known as Hick’s Law.
+It’s advisable to focus on one main goal per page instead of overwhelming visitors with too many options.

 So, by setting clear goals for each page, you’ll improve the user experience and increase the likelihood of conversions.
+For example, my goals are:

-• Get visitors to book my branding and web design services.
+- Get visitors to book my branding and web design services.

-• To get visitors to buy via my affiliate links.
+- To get visitors to buy via my affiliate links.

-• Sell small products like workbooks or ebooks (in the future).
+- Sell small products like workbooks or ebooks (in the future).

 By setting your goals in advance, you can optimise your website’s design and content to drive visitors to the desired actions and ultimately increase your conversion rates.

-2. Conduct Competitor and Audience Research
+2. Conduct competitor and audience research

 Before you create or optimise your website, you should thoroughly research your competitors and target audience.